HomeGoogle DocsSpreadsheetGoogle Sheets IMPORTRANGE Function: Complete Guide with Examples

-In this tutorial, we will explore both basic and advanced applications of the IMPORTRANGE function in Google Sheets.
+In this tutorial, we will explore both basic and advanced uses of the Google Sheets IMPORTRANGE function.

 IMPORTRANGE(spreadsheet_url, range_string)